-Where a student refuses to cooperate with a search either of his or her person or property, parents will be contacted.
-As in an instance where a student does not follow reasonable instructions from staff, the appropriate sanction will be applied.
-Where it is felt that a student may be concealing an item that is illegal, then the police will be called immediately.
+Where a student refuses to cooperate with a search of their property, parents will be contacted immediately and may be asked to attend the school.
+Where it is felt that a student may be concealing an item that is illegal, the police will be called immediately.